 We use your information for our legitimate business interests, in order to comply with legal obligations and in connection with investigations or claims.
 Sometimes, we will ask for your express consent to use certain types of personal information and, where we do so, you may have the right to withdraw that consent.

-Woodside may collect, use and store this personal information for the following legitimate business interests of Woodside:
+Woodside may collect, use and store this personal information for the following legitimate business interests of Woodside, including:

-Establish and manage good commercial or stakeholder relations with you or the organisation with which you are associated
+- establishing and managing good commercial or stakeholder relations with you or the organisation with which you are associated

-Receive and provide services (including maintaining records of business relationships)
+- receiving and providing services (including maintaining records of business relationships)

-Investigate or respond to any incidents, complaints or grievances
+- investigating or responding to any incidents, complaints or grievances

-To authenticate your access to and protect and maintain the security and safety of Woodside owned or operated premises, sites, systems and assets and people
+- authenticating your access to protect and maintain the security and safety of Woodside-owned or operated premises, sites, systems and assets and people

 We may also use your information in order to comply with the law or enforce the law or cooperate with investigations carried out by the police, government or regulators, or for the establishment, exercise or defence of a legal or equitable claims.